zmalone/chef-web-docs/source/delivery/get-started/write-the-build-cookbook/3/_index.md

   * Your private key used for SSH authentication to EC2 instances.
   * Your secret file that's used to decrypt the database password used by the Customers web application.

-[COMMENT] In this scenario, there are two files named <code class="file-path">encrypted\_data\_bag\_secret</code> &ndash; the one that Chef Delivery provides for you to encrypt additional data and the one that the `awesome_customers` cookbook uses to decrypt database passwords.
+[COMMENT] In this scenario, there are two files named <% fp 'encrypted\_data\_bag\_secret' %> &ndash; the one that Chef Delivery provides for you to encrypt additional data and the one that the `awesome_customers` cookbook uses to decrypt database passwords.
 Here, you're using the first encryption key to encrypt the second.

 You'll create node attributes in your build cookbook that describe your Acceptance, Union, Rehearsal, and Delivered stages and reference those attributes in your recipe for the provision phase.